FridaWikell/hangman-game/README.md

 ![Screenshot of the winning page](doc/winning-page-name.webp)

 The screen that is shown instead of the chalkboard when the game is won.
-The text give compliments to the user after giving the correct answer.
+The text compliments the user after giving the correct answer.

 ### Losing page